 Disbursement of Funds

-What Happens After you Accept your Federal Direct Stafford Loan
+What Happens After you Accept your Direct Stafford Loan

-award notification letter requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed to your student account.
+First time Federal Direct Loan borrowers will receive instructions with their award notification requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed.